1

 363

 Sage C. Making and unmaking meat: cultural boundaries, environmental thresholds and dietary transgressions.
-In: Food transgressions: making sense of contemporary food politics.
-Farnham: : Ashgate 2014. https://ebookcentral.proquest.com/lib/nottingham/detail.action?docID=1564270
+Food transgressions: making sense of contemporary food politics.
+Farnham: Ashgate 2014.

 364